Pulses Hotpot

 Method

-- Boil soybeans, chickpeas, and black-eyed beans together and kidney beans separately till tender.
+- Pressure cook the soybeans, chickpeas, and black-eyed beans together until tender.
+Cook the kidney beans separately until soft.
+Drain and set aside.

-- Add tomatoes and cook till a little mushy.
+- Add chopped tomatoes and cook until soft and slightly mushy.

-- Add boiled pulses with half a bowl of water.
+- Add the cooked legumes along with about half a bowl of water.
+Mix well.

 Watch & Learn